CSpyridakis/notes/Linux/utilities/disks-manipulation.md

 ---

 ## mkfs
-`mkfs` (make filesystem) is a command used to create a filesystem on a partition or disk.
+`mkfs` (make file system) is a command used to create a file system on a partition or disk.

 ### Format partition to `ext4`
 `sudo mkfs.ext4 <partition_path>`